 Opening your own shop

-As a start-up shopkeeper, you need to think about many things.
+As a starting shopkeeper, you need to think about many things.
 For example, where to open your shop, suppliers, the right papers, and personnel.
 In this article, you can read about the things you need to consider when opening your own shop.

 Research by KVK shows that the type of shops customers like to visit has changed over the past 10 years.
-In 2013 people visited the high street looking for for new clothes, shoes, and toys.
+In 2016, people visited the high street looking for new clothes, shoes, and toys.
 Today shops offering good food and everything you need for cooking at home are popular.
 Think delicatessens, Asian product suppliers, and specialty stores in cheese, coffee, or tea.

 Finding the right location

 The location of your shop is essential for its success.
-It should be easily accessible and the look of the premises should match the experience your customers are looking for, Through business brokers, your municipality's business desk, or local shopping district managers, you can get addresses of vacant or soon-to-be vacant properties.
-Familiarise yourself with the contracts and regulations for renting commercial property so you know what your rights and obligations are.Â
+It should be easily accessible and the look of the premises should match the experience your customers are looking for.
+Through business brokers, your municipality's business desk, or local shopping district managers, you can get addresses of vacant or soon-to-be vacant properties.
+Familiarise yourself with the contracts and regulations for renting commercial property so you know what your rights and obligations are.

 Research the area where you want to start.
 To help startups create their business plan, KVK teamed up with CBS to develop the Location scan (in Dutch).
 This tool provides information about your target audience and competition at the municipality and neighbourhood levels.
 Want to quickly and easily count businesses in a particular industry in any given area?
 Check out the KVK Company Counter.